SohamBhattacharya/btl-utils/README.md

 ## Get module and parts info from database

 * Run the scripts to get the information from the database
-* Create the script for your BAC if not already there.
+* Create the script for your BAC (under the corresponding directory) if not already there.
 For e.g.
   - `./scripts/cit/get_sipm_info.py`
   - `./scripts/cit/get_dm_info.py`
   - `./scripts/cit/get_sm_info.py`
 * Simply changing `location_id = constants.LOCATION.XYZ` should be enough (`XYZ = CIT, UVA, MIB, PKU`).

 ## Module summaries

+* Create your module configuration yaml under `configs/<bac>`
+* Examples can be found under `configs/cit`

 ### SM summary examples